ppatierno/enmasse-aks/README.md

 The addresses will be created in the `default` address space.

+> if you don't have `curl` but `wget` you can use it in the following way `wget --header="content-type: application/json" --post-file=addresses.json --no-check-certificate https://52.166.6.51:443/apis/enmasse.io/v1/addresses/default`

 ### Connecting with AMQP

 Using Qpid Proton Python examples, [sender](http://qpid.apache.org/releases/qpid-proton-0.18.0/proton/python/examples/simple_send.py.html) and [receiver](http://qpid.apache.org/releases/qpid-proton-0.18.0/proton/python/examples/simple_recv.py.html).